foliant-docs/docs/src/tutorials/db/pgsql.md

 ![](img/oracle.png)

 That looks good enough, but you may want to tweak the appearance of your site.
-You can edit the Jinja-template to change the way DBMLDoc generates markdown our of your schema.
+You can edit the Jinja-template to change the way DBDoc generates markdown out of your schema.
 The default template can be found [here](https://github.com/foliant-docs/foliantcontrib.dbdoc/blob/master/foliant/preprocessors/dbdoc/pgsql/templates/doc.j2).
 Edit it and save in your project dir, then specify in the `doc_template` parameter.
-If you want to change the looks of you site, please, refer for instructions to the <link src="../../backends/slate.md" title="Slate">Slate</link> backend documentation.
+If you want to change the looks of your site, please, refer for instructions in <link src="../../backends/slate.md" title="Slate">Slate</link> backend documentation.